Lab1717/espminer_autopool/README.md

 ## **How to Run:**
 Clone or download the script to your machine.

-**Add miners:** Modify the miners dictionary in the script with your miner's IP addresses and aliases.
+**1) Add miners:** Modify the miners dictionary in the script with your miner's IP addresses and aliases.

 miners = {
     "192.168.0.1": "BitAxe01",